Launch Your Healthcare Career as a Medical Assistant in Less Than a Year

 4. Perform electrocardiogram

-5. Perform other basic tests such as fecal occult blood test, pulmonary function tests
+5. Perform other basic tests, such as the fecal occult blood test, the pulmonary function tests

 6. Perform basic medical coding and billing